New Jersey Survey Guide

 Getting an Accurate Quote

 Pull your deed description and tax parcel ID from the Mercer County Clerk's records before calling survey firms.
 Give each firm the same information so you are comparing equivalent scopes.
 Ask specifically whether prior survey work exists for your lot, which reduces research time and often reduces cost.
-Verify each firm's NJ PLS license is active at njconsumeraffairs.gov before signing a contract.
+Every surveyor in our New Jersey directory is sourced from state licensing records before signing a contract.

 Ready to get a quote?
 Browse licensed professionals in our land surveyor in Mercer County directory, covering Trenton, Princeton, Hamilton, Lawrence, Ewing, and all Mercer County municipalities.